syedumerahmedcode/remove-duplicates/README.md

 ## Removing Duplicates

-We write a service called _DuplicateNumberRemovalService_ which, when given an array, removes duplicate numbers from the input array.
-A key assumption here is that input array is in sorted order.
+We write a service called _DuplicateNumberRemovalService_ which, when given an unsorted linked list, removes duplicate numbers from the input.
 For example:

 ```text
 removeDuplicates({1, 1, 2, 2, 3, 4, 5}) ---> Output : [1, 2, 3, 4, 5]